 - Home

-Oslo - Best city in the world for work-life balance
+Oslo - Ranked best city for work-life balance

 The Times has written about Oslo: What to do, where to stay, and why you'll love it.
 "In a country as obscenely beautiful as Norway, you might expect the capital to be a knockout — and you’d be right.
 This is a city caught between land and sea, reaching out to touch its namesake fjord and bordered by wooded hills that ripple north to eventually become cloud-tickling mountains.
 Oslo is defined by its theatrical geography, light, and the whims of the Nordic weather: from the never-dying days of midsummer to the snows of winter."